otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 06 - Navigation and API Integration.md

 ## 1. A second screen, with Expo Router

-Create a new blank project:
+Create a new blank TypeScript project:

 ```
 npx create-expo-app --template